Can I park my car next to my Drummohr

 to local shops?

 Yes, you can walk down into either Levenhall, which has a small village store, or Prestonpans, which has a larger selection and a Co-Op.
 Both are around 1-1.5 miles away.
 The more energetic could cycle into Musselburgh, around 2 miles away.
+There is a small licensed shop on site.
+Edinburgh is great for shopping.

 Can I use my own BBQ?

-Yes, you can bring and use your own gas, charcoal or disposable BBQ, however these must be used safely and not placed on the grass or any wooden surface such as the table or decking.
+Yes, you can bring and use your own gas, charcoal or disposable BBQ when Edinburgh camping, however these must be used safely and not placed on the grass or any wooden surface such as the table or decking.
 We also have BBQs for hire at Reception if you don’t want to bother bringing your own.
 Never take BBQs into your accommodation, a warm BBQ gives off poisonous carbon monoxide which can kill.
 Own fire pits, the use of BBQs as firepits, or open fires are not allowed.
 We do have fire baskets available to hire.

 Are there cutlery, plates, bowls